The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/1-html.md

 {% hint style="info" %}
 Notice that the image element doesn't require a closing bracket.
 It is considered a **self-closing tag** or a **void tag**.
 {% endhint %}

+**TODO:** Go to your GitHub profile.
+Right-click your profile image and select **Copy Image Address**.
+Then, add an image to your website with that URL as the source.

 ### Ids and Classes